Lexmark T630 / T632 / T634: Complete Technical Guide

 Recommended Monthly Vol. Up to 20,000 Up to 30,000 Up to 40,000

-The T634 is the variant you will find most commonly in heavy-use environments and is consequently the model with the most accumulated page counts in the field today.
+The T634 is the variant you'll find most commonly in heavy-use environments and consequently has the most accumulated page counts in the field today.
 The "n" suffix denotes a built-in network card; the "dn" suffix adds automatic duplex.
-These subvariants do not differ mechanically from their base models in any way that affects the repair procedures described below.
+These subvariants don't differ mechanically from their base models in any way that affects the repair procedures described below.

-One important distinction: the T634 uses a slightly different fuser assembly rated for higher throughput.
-While the T630 and T632 fuser assemblies are interchangeable with each other, the T634 fuser is not a drop-in replacement for the lower models without verifying the part suffix.
+One distinction that catches people off guard: the T634 uses a slightly different fuser assembly rated for higher throughput.
+The T630 and T632 fuser assemblies are interchangeable with each other, but the T634 fuser is not a drop-in replacement for the lower models without verifying the part suffix.
 More on this in the parts section.

 Component Part Number Applies To